smokeleeteveryday/CTF_WRITEUPS/2015/POLICTF/reversing/reversemeplz/README.md

 | PoliCTF 2015 | reversemeplz | Reversing |    200 |

 **Description:**
 >*Last month I was trying to simplify an algorithm.. and I found how to mess up a source really really bad.
 And then this challenge is born.
 Maybe is really simple or maybe is so hard that all of you will give up.
-(Good luck!)[challenge/challenge]*
+[Good luck!](challenge/challenge)*

 ----------
 ## Write-up